awslabs/multi-model-server/docs/export.md

     dependency-model-2-parameter-file
 ```

-It is recommended that all the custom code for the model is added into the custom service file [custom service](custom_service.md).
+It is recommended that all the custom code for the model(s) is added into a single custom service file [custom service](custom_service.md).